Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 This action has no further consequences for UDP based transports, as the "next" packet is completely independent of the previous one.

 When TLS is used as transport, decoding the "next" packet on a connection depends on the proper decoding of the previous packet.
-As a result the behaviour with respect to discarded packets has to change.
+As a result the behavior with respect to discarded packets has to change.

 Implementations of this specification SHOULD tread the "silently discard" texts in the RADIUS specification referenced above as "silently discard and close the connection".
 That is, the implementation SHOULD send a TLS close notification and the underlying TCP connection MUST be closed if any of the following circumstances are seen: